jorge120609/api-documentation/finance-api/user-guides/fetch-account-transactions.md

    ```
    GET /organizations/self/accounts/liquid/transactions?start={start_date}&end={end_date}&includeTransactionType={includeTransactionType}
    ```
+### Fetch card payment fee
+The following example fetches all card payments and associated card payment fees from the merchant's liquid account.
+The transactions are fetched from 1 January, 2020 to 31 December, 2020.

    Example:

-   The following example fetches all card payments and the associated card payment fees from the merchant's liquid account from 1 January, 2020 to 31 December, 2020.

    Request
    ```